The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 These scientific principles form the foundation for how Miyawaki forests are planted and managed.

-"Dr Akira Miyawaki came up with the method and planted thousands of forests across Japan and Southeast Asia.
-From there, the method spread to Europe, and is now being used in Australia, South America, and many other places around the world."
+"Professor Akira Miyawaki developed the method and now thousands of forests have been planted across Japan and Southeast Asia.
+From there, the method spread to Europe, and is now being used in Australia, North and South America, and many other countries around the world."

-"We have the Banksia woodlands—currently listed as endangered under federal protection, though many believe they should be classified as critically endangered.
-This woodland system is unique to the southwest and relies on specific native species.
-They are very particular about how they can be replanted and restored, especially because many plants in this system, such as the Proteaceae species, are sensitive to high phosphorus levels in the soil."
+"We have our beautiful Banksia woodlands—currently listed as endangered under federal protection, though many believe they should be classified as critically endangered.
+This woodland system is unique to the southwest and contains native species not found anywhere else in the world.
+The plant species in this community are adapted to our nutrient poor soils.
+The Proteaceae species, the Banksias and Hakeas, are highly sensitive to soil phosphorus which makes soil restoration challenging.
+In fact, restoration of our Banksia woodlands is incredibly difficult.

 Why Forests Matter for People and Planet